rangle/ngCourse2/handout/features/working_with_tsc.md

 #### TypeScript with Webpack

 We won't be running `tsc` manually, however.
-Instead, Webpack's `ts-loader` will do the transpilation during the build:
+Instead, webpack's `ts-loader` will do the transpilation during the build:

 ```javascript
   // webpack.config.js